 The visibility can vary a lot from one day to another.
 It’s sometimes 3-5 metres or up to 15 metres.
 You should avoid northern winds to increase your chances of having good visibility.

 There are toilets in the carpark, and an outside shower right at the spot where you enter or exit the water.
 The stairs over the rocks make the entry and exit super easy.

 You’ll find many fishing lines during your Gold Coast Seaway diving.
 For your safety, make sure you dive with a knife in case you get entangled.

 Responsible travel tip: You’ll likely see a few plastic bags, bottles and cans while diving the Gold Coast Seaway.
 If you decide to pick up some rubbish, observe first and be gentle when grabbing the item as some marine life may be using it as a shelter.

 The Gold Coast Seaway dive sites (shore dives)

-But I am not an expert in this area.
+But I am not an expert about this area.
 I highly recommend going with locals first to get to know it before you dive there by yourself.
 Although it’s usually easy to navigate, you must understand how the tide and currents work there.
 Visibility can become a challenge and surfacing in the channel can be very dangerous so it must be avoided.
 If you are not confident, don’t take risks and go with a guide.
-Plus, someone who knows the area should be able to show you small critters that can be hard to spot!
+Plus, someone who knows the area should be able to show you small critters that can be hard to spot.